cwruquants/resources/README.md

 <li><a href="https://www.youtube.com/watch?v=cVXQ-pxNuI4">First introduction to careers in finance</a></li>
 <li><a href="https://www.youtube.com/c/dimitribianco">Dimitri Blanco (Youtube)</a> is regarded as one of the most trustworthy public sources about quantitative finance.
 He currently works as a quant. researcher, and makes a lot of videos about industry and his opinions on various aspects.</li>

+### I sort of understand what quants do.
+What can I do to get started?
+Below, we list each of our verticals, and the main skills each focuses on.
+We know that getting started on a project can be intimidating, so we also have resources for each of these verticals to get started.
+<li>Trading</li>
+<li>Devleopment</li>
+<li>Research</li>
+<li>Education</li>

 ### Miscellaneous: